noahsug/card-auto-battler/README.md

 # Card Auto Battler

+TODO:

-TODO: face same enemy again on defeat (similar to Night of the Full Moon).
+1. face same enemy again on defeat (similar to Night of the Full Moon).
 This makes progression feel linear and gives satisfaction of counter-picking an enemy
+2. 2-card priority list
+3. inverse priority list: try to minimize win rate.
+Use this to sort bottom half of priority list and to find bugs (e.g. card is accidentally hitting self)
+4. make card text super easy to read (add lots of keywords?)

 ## analysis